Skip to main content

 The issue that seems to cause the most concern in our workplace is which restrooms people use.
 May I ask my transgender employees to use the gender neutral restroom we have installed?

 No, you may not.
-Anti-discrimination laws allow people to use the restroom that corresponds with their gender identity.
-While this may cause concern for those who do not agree with or understand people’s identities and expressions, it is not only the law, but it is also the fairest and most practical approach.
+Anti-discrimination laws allow people to use the restroom that aligns with their gender identity.
+While some employees may not understand or agree with another person’s gender identity, denying access to appropriate restrooms is not only unlawful, but it is also unfair and impractical.

 It is challenging for me to know which pronouns to use.
 How do I know?
-I know a trans person who prefers plural pronouns, but that seems grammatically incorrect to me.
+I know a trans person who uses plural pronouns, but that seems grammatically incorrect to me.

 Rumor has it one of our employees is poised to transition.
 That’s obviously a very personal decision, what’s my role as an employer?

-Employers should be willing to meet with transitioning employees to discuss working together on a transition plan, if the employees desire the involvement of management in the process.
-Secure approval by the transitioning employee before making any disclosures or announcements to other employees.
+If the employee wants management’s involvement, be open to working together on a transition plan.
+Always secure the employees consent or approval by the transitioning employee before making any disclosures or announcements to other employees.
 If announcements are made, it may be wise to point out the requirement to continue treating the transitioning employee with dignity and respect.
+Including using their pronouns or name.

 Disclaimer: This website is not intended as legal advice.
 Any responses to specific questions are based on the facts as we understand them and the law that was current when the responses were written.
 They are not intended to apply to any other situations.
 This communication is not an agency order.
 If you need legal advice, please consult an attorney.